negusoft/NativeResources/README.md

 Simply add the 'NativeResources.jar' file to your build path.
 You can download it from the [release section](https://github.com/negusoft/NativeResources/releases).

-[In fact, there is only a single class in the library so you can just copy it to your project or copy-past the functions you need...]
+[In fact, there is only a single class in the library so you can just copy it to your project or copy-paste the functions you need...]

 Usage
 =====

 You can call any of the static methods of NativeResources and pass the name of the resource to get the identifier.
-You might then use this value as you would use an identifier taken from the "R" class.
+You can then use this value as you would use an identifier taken from the "R" class.

 For example, we retrieve a native drawable and set it as the background of our view:
 ``` java